The Voice of Job Seekers

 3. He or she can help you rehearse conversations and interviews or proofread.
 This works if your spouse does any of these as a part of their job.
 Proofreading is great if your husband is a writer or is doing his graduate work.
 Or if your wife is an editor or writes herself.
 But if they are neither, it can get you closer if he or she catches errors.
 Your spouse can help you with the little communication habits that turn people off or annoy them.
 My wife drills into me about eye contact.
 I did a good job before meeting her, but after all these years of hearing about it, I think I’ve been excellent at eye contact since we’ve been together.

 4. Encouragement.
-If you are not the main source of encouragement for your spouse, in most cases, it is not reciprocated.
-But if you work at it with your spouse where both of you are competitive and encouraging to each other, it can be a powerful tool.
+If you are not the main source of encouragement for your spouse, it is usually not reciprocated.
+But if you work at it with your spouse, where both of you are competitive and encouraging to each other, it can be a powerful tool.

 7. People are positively motivated when two work as one.
 There is nothing more encouraging when couples coordinate, promote, and act on the same page.
 This takes a lot of communication and understanding, but if you’re not, this can be contentious.
 This means that your efforts together will stagnate, but on the other hand, what is revealed can be rectified if the desire is mutual.